top of page

 • Holds in urine or stool to avoid using the toilet

-The OT Approach: Why Toileting Is About More Than Just “Holding On”
+The OT Approach: More Than Just “Holding On”

 Toileting success involves multiple skill areas, including: